ivyfung1/FAQs/README.md

 ## Non-fungible token
 **Q:** Is there a standard procedure to develop collectibel tokens/mosaics (non-fungible)?
+**A:** There is no project in NEM1 for this, but there is a first draft (with a few issues) for NEM2: https://github.com/aleixmorgadas/nem2-nonfungible-asset.
+For NEM1,mosaic is fungile.
+Non-fungible asset can be created using `account`.

 # NEM2

 ## API
 **Q:** Does Catapult has API Key feature to secure REST API?
+**A:** No, it works the same as NIS1 in which you just call the endpoints.
+No API Key needed.

 **Q:** How to manage Access Control List (ACL) offchain?
 **A:** Currently there is no mechanism for this.
 Generally, frontend interacts with the SDK, SDK interacts with Catapult.
 Getting information does not require any permission or special parameters.

 ## Voting System
+**Q:** I am using AggreateTransaction function for my voting system so that the transactions of votes to the candidates and the registration of the user's identifier are annouced at the same time.
+In tnis case, the identifiers and the votes to the candidate can be seen.
+How to separate these information?
 **A:** You may have a transaction to confirm the registration of the user first with the UI making the user wait for the confirmation of the registration.
 Create mosaic to be distributed to registered user/voter to only vote once by sending the mosaic to address of the candidate the user/voter wishes to vote for.

 **Q:** Does the user/voter has to use a wallet to vote?